-As part of our annual audit procedures we will follow up the specific recommendations made within our 2022/23 Annual Audit Report.
-The one recommendation from prior year is outlined below, along with the response from management.
+As part of our annual audit procedures, we will follow up the specific recommendations made within our 2023/24 Annual Audit Report.
+The recommendation from prior year is outlined below, along with the response from management.

 No. Findings and / or risk Recommendation / grading Management response / Implementation timeframe 1.
-As noted through our report, we identified a number of instances where the financial statements have not been prepared in accordance with the requirements of the CIPFA Code for local government bodies.
-This includes disclosure requirements around related parties and remuneration disclosures.
-A key mitigation against noncompliance with financial statement disclosures is the completion of a detailed disclosure checklist by management in advance of the audit process.
+A key mitigation against potential non-compliance with financial statement disclosure requirements is a thorough internal quality assurance process, including the completion of a detailed disclosure checklist by management in advance of the audit process.
 We recommended management regularly review Guidance Notes to Practitioners and other recommendations provided by the CIPFA Code in respect of the financial statement.
 We also recommend management to complete Code of Practice on Local Authority Accounting UK Disclosure Checklist while preparing Financial statement.
-Grade 2 Management Response: Completion of the Code of Practice on Local Authority Accounting UK Disclosure Checklist will be considered on a best value basis when preparing the 2023/24 financial statements.
-Responsible Officer: Finance Manager Implementation date: 30 April 2024.
+Grade 2 Management Response: The Cabinet is subject to Glasgow City Council's governance arrangements, policies and procedures.
+Financial management and control arrangements within the council are also applicable to the Cabinet.
+The transactions and balances of the Cabinet are accounted for in accordance with Glasgow City Council's accounting policies and procedures, having regard to the Code of Practice on Local Authority Accounting UK.
+As such, reliance is placed on the Council, and it is not deemed an appropriate use of resources for this task to be undertaken for the Cabinet.
+Responsible Officer: n/a Implementation date: n/a